Shermon69/Portfolio-Tracker_new/docs/usermanual.md

 2. Navigating the Application

+The application has two main navigation states:

+Before Login (Public View):
+    Landing Page: Modern redesigned homepage with updated section cards and improved visuals.
+    Support: Replaces previous "About" and "Contact" links.

+After Login (Authenticated View):
     The main navigation is located in the header at the top of the page.
 Key sections include:

         Home: Your main dashboard, showing transactions and import options.

         Brokers: Manage and import data from specific brokers.

         Holdings: View a summary of your current investments.

         Performance: Analyze the performance of your portfolio.

-    Pricing: (If available) View subscription plans.

-    Features: (If available) Learn about application features.

-    Income: (If implemented) Track your investment income.

-    Activities: View a log of all your financial activities (transactions, dividends).
+        Reports: Generate various financial reports.

         Settings: Configure your application and portfolio preferences.

+        FAQ: Quick access to frequently asked questions and educational resources.

         Profile Icon (Top Right): Click this to access:

             Your Profile (linked to Settings)

             Admin Dashboard (if you are an admin)

             Sign Out

+3. Support Page (Public)

+    Accessible via the "Support" link in the navigation bar.

+    Contains two main sections:

+        About Portfolio Tracker:
+            Overview of the platform’s mission, features, and benefits.
+            Information about the team and development.

+        Contact Us:
+            A form allowing users to send support requests directly.
+            Fields include: Name, Email, Subject, Message.
+            Submission sends an email to the support team.

-3. Dashboard / Home Page (HomePage.jsx)
+4. Dashboard / Home Page (HomePage.jsx)

 This is your central hub after logging in.
 Viewing Transactions